 The jury sided with the prosecution.
 Pamela wanted to avoid expensive divorce fees and profit from Gregg’s $140,000 life insurance policy.

 On March 22, 1991, Pamela was found guilty of being an accomplice to first-degree murder, conspiracy to commit murder, and witness tampering.
 She was sentenced to life in prison without the possibility of parole.

 All four boys served their sentences, and were released.
 Billy was the last to be granted parole in March 2015, 25 years after the murder.

-Want to read the book inspired by the case?
-Download To Die For now.
+Want to read Joyce Maynard's thrilling novel inspired by the Pamela Smart case?
+Download To Die For today.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Lineup to continue publishing the creepy stories you love.

-Featured image of Pamela Smart getting sworn in before testifying on March 18, 1991: Murderpedia
+Featured photo of Pamela Smart getting sworn in before testifying on March 18, 1991: Murderpedia